pverscha/phd_thesis/18-chapter_7_other_projects.md

 The pathway visualization library that we decided to build counts on the pathway maps that our provided by the publicly accessible KEGG `API`.
 This KEGG `API` allows third-party applications to integrate KEGG pathway maps into their own software applications and to highlight specific nodes of these maps in one or more colours.
 A machine-readable format for each of the pathway map images is also provided, but we soon found out that these are typically incomplete.
-Since the KEGG service overlays each pathway map image with a collection of HTML elements (including their size and positioning), we were able to extract the required information from their.
+Since the KEGG service overlays each pathway map image with a collection of HTML elements (including their size and positioning), we were able to extract the required information from there.

 ![Once a peptide or protein input sample has been analysed, the web application displays a list of all metabolic pathway maps that are applicable for the provided input and requests the user to select a map of interest. \label{fig:pathways_selection_wizard}](resources/figures/chapter7_pathways_selection_wizard.png)